sap-tutorials/sap-build-apps/tutorials/codejam-10-spa-rework/codejam-10-spa-rework.md

 author_profile: https://github.com/thecodester
 auto_validation: true
 time: 10
-tags: [ tutorial>beginner, software-product>sap-business-technology-platform,software-product>sap-build, software-product>sap-build-apps--enterprise-edition, software-product>sap-build-process-automation]
+tags: [ tutorial>beginner, software-product>sap-build, software-product>sap-build-apps--enterprise-edition, software-product>sap-build-process-automation]
 primary_tag: software-product>sap-build
 ---

-# Expand Process to Add Rework Flow
+# 10 - Expand Process to Add Rework Flow
 <!-- description --> Use a custom variable and Go-To Step to expand your workflow so the approver can ask the submitter to rework it, as part of the SAP Build CodeJam.